GodotMisogi/AeroFuse.jl/docs/src/theory.md

    end
    ```

-A quasi-steady freestream condition with velocity $\mathbf U$ and rotation $\boldsymbol\Omega$ (in the body's frame) is imposed for the external flow.
+A quasi-steady freestream condition with velocity $\mathbf U$ and rotation $\boldsymbol\Omega$ (in the body's frame) defines an external flow.
 The induced velocity at a point is given by:

 ```math
 \mathbf V_{\infty}(\mathbf r) = - (\mathbf U + \boldsymbol\Omega \times \mathbf r)